MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/api_EnableMonitoring.md

 ## Examples

 ### Example with single instrumentation key
+In this example, all applications on the current machine will be assigned a single instrumentation key.

 ```powershell
 PS C:\> Enable-ApplicationInsightsMonitoring -InstrumentationKey xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```

 ### Example with instrumentation key map
 In this example `MachineFilter` will match the current machine using the `'.*'` wildcard.
 `AppFilter` also uses the `'.*'` wildcard to match all web apps on the current machine and assign a default instrumentation key.
 `AppFilter='WebAppOne'` will assign this specific app a unique instrumentation key.